-Some suggestions about what could be included in the "code of best practice" are things like tackling fake news by forcing social networks to employ fact-checkers and promote real news sources.
+Lots of the details are still unclear, but some suggestions about what could be included in the "code of best practice" are things like tackling fake news by forcing social networks to employ fact-checkers and promote real news sources.

 Not everyone agrees with the plans.

-Campaign group Article 19 warn that the government "must not create an environment that encourages the censorship of legitimate expression".
+Campaign group Article 19 warn that the government must not create an environment that encourages the "censorship of legitimate expression".